azoth-lang/azoth.language.reference/src/namespaces.md

 2. Declarations the current declaration is nested inside (i.e. a class containing a nested class), going from innermost to outermost.
 3. For each containing namespace from inside out including the global namespace, search:
-    1. Using directives: bring in all names in a namespace regardless of package, do not bring in names in nested namespaces
+    1. Import directives: bring in all names in a namespace regardless of package, do not bring in names in nested namespaces
     2. Declarations in the namespace in the current package
     3. Declarations in nested namespaces in the current package that are visible from the current